PAWS (Progressive Animal Welfare Society) Programs

 PAWS provides world-class medical and rehabilitative care to sick, injured and orphaned wild animals from across the Pacific Northwest.
 We also train future professionals and share our experiences with colleagues in the field in our continual effort to ensure high standards of wildlife rehabilitation and veterinary medicine in our region and beyond.

-Empowering our Community through Education and Advocacy
+Empowering our Community through Education

 PAWS shares practical guidance on companion animal care and tips for solving and preventing conflicts with wildlife, through creative classroom presentations, hands-on workshops, outreach events and one-on-one discussions, as well as through the media.
 By empowering people to make compassionate choices in their daily lives and to take meaningful action, PAWS creates a better world for animals.